-8.4.1 Table 11: "Redfish over IP" Protocol Specific Record Data
+7.4.1 Table 11: Redfish over IP protocol-specific record data

-Protocol Specific Record Data starts at offset 02h of the Protocol Record structure.
-The following table defines the protocol specific data for the "Redfish Over IP" protocol:
+The protocol-specific record data starts at offset 02h of the protocol record structure.
+The following table defines the protocol specific data when the protocol type field is 04h, which indicates the protocol is Redfish over IP.

-Offset Name Length Value Description 00h Service UUID 16 BYTEs Varies Same as Redfish Service UUID in Redfish Service Root resource; set to all 0s if the UUID is not supported or unknown.
-10h Host IP Assignment Type ВУТЕ ENUM The method for how the host IP address is assigned.
+Offset Name Length Value Description 00h Service UUID 16 bytes Varies Same as the Redfish service UUID in the Redfish service root.
+Set to all 0s if the UUID is not supported or is unknown.
+10h Host IP assignment type Byte Enum The method for how the host IP address is assigned.
 See Table 12.

-11h Host IP Address Format ВҮТЕ ENUM The format of the Host IP Address.
+Offset Name Length Value Description 11h Host IP address format Byte Enum The format of the host IP address.
 See Table 13.
-12h Host IP Address 16 BYTEs Varies Used for Static and AutoConfigure.
-For IPv4, use the first 4 Bytes and zero fill the remaining bytes.
-22h Host IP Mask 16 BYTEs Varies Used for Static and AutoConfigure.
-For IPv4, use the first 4 Bytes and zero fill the remaining bytes.
-32h Redfish Service IP Discovery Type ВҮТЕ ENUM The method for how the Redfish Service IP address is discovered.
+12h Host IP address 16 bytes Varies Used for "static" and "auto configure".
+For IPv4, use the first 4 bytes and zero fill the remaining bytes.
+For IPv6, use all 16 bytes.
+22h Host IP mask 16 bytes Varies Used for "static" and "auto configure".
+For IPv4, use the first 4 bytes and zero fill the remaining bytes.
+For IPv6, use first byte for the prefix length and zero fill the remaining bytes.
+32h Redfish service IP discovery type Byte Enum The method for how the Redfish service IP address is discovered.
 See Table 12.
-33h Redfish Service IP Address Format ВҮТЕ ENUM The format of the Redfish Service IP Address.
+33h Redfish service IP address format Byte Enum The format of the Redfish service IP address.
 See Table 13.
-34h Redfish Service IP Address 16 BYTEs Varies Used for Static and AutoConfigure.
-For IPv4, use the first 4 Bytes and zero fill the remaining bytes.
-44h Redfish Service IP Mask 16 BYTEs Varies Used for Static and AutoConfigure.
-For IPv4, use the first 4 Bytes and zero fill the remaining bytes.
-54h Redfish Service IP Port WORD Varies Used for Static and AutoConfigure.
-56h Redfish Service VLAN ID DWORD Varies Used for Static and AutoConfigure.
-5Ah Redfish Service Hostname Length ВҮТЕ Varies The length in bytes of the "Redfish Service Hostname" field, including any NULL characters in the field.
-5Bh Redfish Service Hostname Varies Varies Hostname of Redfish Service; this string may end with zero or more NULL characters.
+34h Redfish service IP address 16 bytes Varies Used for "static" and "auto configure".
+For IPv4, use the first 4 bytes and zero fill the remaining bytes.
+For IPv6, use all 16 bytes.
+If this IP address is not known, this field shall be zero filled.
+Clients should refer to the "Redfish Service Hostname" field in this case.
+44h Redfish service IP mask 16 bytes Varies Used for "static" and "auto configure".
+For IPv4, use the first 4 bytes and zero fill the remaining bytes.
+For IPv6, use first byte for the prefix length and zero fill the remaining bytes.
+54h Redfish service IP port Word Varies Used for "static" and "auto configure".
+56h Redfish service VLAN ID Dword Varies Used for "static" and "auto configure".
+Values outside of the range 1 to 4094 shall indicate VLAN is disabled.

+Offset Name Length Value Description 5Ah Redfish service hostname length Byte Varies The length in bytes of the Redfish service hostname field, including any NULL characters in the field.
+5Bh Redfish service hostname Varies Varies The hostname of Redfish service.
+This string may end with zero or more NULL characters.
 This string does not follow typical string patterns found elsewhere in SMBIOS definitions.

 The UUID is 128 bits long.
 Its format is described in RFC4122.
-Although RFC4122 recommends network byte order for all fields, the PC industry (including the ACPI, UEFI, and Microsoft specifications) has consistently used little-endian byte encoding for the first three fields: time_low, time_mid, time_hi_and_version.
+Although RFC4122 recommends network byte order for all fields, the PC industry, including the ACPI, UEFI, and Microsoft specifications, has consistently used little-endian byte encoding for the first three fields: "time_low", "time_mid", "time_hi_and_version".
 The same encoding, also known as wire format, should also be used for the SMBIOS representation of the UUID.

-The UUID {00112233-4455-6677-8899-AABBCCDDEEFF} would thus be represented as: 0x33 0x22 0x11 0x00 0x55 0x44 0x77 0x66 0x88 0x99 0xAA 0xBB 0xCC 0xDD 0xEE 0xFF
+For example, the UUID {00112233-4455-6677-8899-AABBCCDDEEFF} is represented as: 0x33 0x22 0x11 0x00 0x55 0x44 0x77 0x66 0x88 0x99 0xAA 0xBB 0xCC 0xDD 0xEE 0xFF.

-In the above table, the fields "Host IP Address", "Host IP Mask", "Redfish Service IP Address", and "Redfish Service IP Mask" shall be stored in network byte order.
+In the above table, the host IP address, host IP mask, Redfish service IP address, and Redfish service IP mask fields shall be stored in network byte order.

-8.4.2 Table 12: Assignment/Discovery Type values
+7.4.2 Table 12: Assignment and discovery type values

-The following table defines the possible values for the Assignment Type and Discovery Type fields found in Table 11.
+The following table defines the possible values for the assignment and discovery type fields found in Table 11.